downtownallday/cloudinabox/README.md

 1. system setup, upgrade, restore and reconfiguration through a single setup script
 1. encryption-at-rest
 1. fail2ban
-1. limiting installs to Ubuntu 18.04 and non-Dockerized

 See [Mail-in-a-Box LDAP](https://github.com/downtownallday/mailinabox-ldap).

 The primary purpose of this project is be able to easly deploy and maintain a cloud server (Nextcloud) for a home or small business, and together with Mail-in-a-Box LDAP, share a single user account database and similar installation and maintenance experiences.
 That said, both Mail-in-a-Box and Cloud-in-a-Box work just fine independently as well.

+Cloud-in-a-Box works only on Ubuntu 18 (Bionic) and Ubuntu 20 (Focal).

 ## Integration support with Mail-in-a-Box LDAP